zzacong/ITECH2306-Lab-Assignment-1/README.md

 V6.18 by Zac
 - Update Javadoc due to change of methods name and added abstract method on Property class
 - Remove sample Industrial class Javadoc

+V6.19 by Anush
+- Added TestCases for CommercialTestCase